2017 ACNM Region 1 Meeting

 1:45 Long Term OCP Use and Resulting Sexual Pain, Kathy Herron LM

-2:30-3:30 Midwives of Color Panel with Betty Watts Carrington, CNM, EDD, FACNM, Heather Reynolds, CNM, FACNM, and Susan Hernandez-Summit, CNM, MSN
+2:30-3:30 Midwives of Color Panel with Betty Watts Carrington, CNM, EDD, FACNM, Heather Reynolds, CNM, FACNM, and Susan Hernandez, CNM, MSN

 3:30 ACNM Opioid Study, Nicole Rouhana PhD, LM, FACNM